FranzisKoebsch/licor-smartflux-data-extraction/README.md

   <em>Fig 2: Log report with a list of missing (and corrupted) files along with changes in data structure</em>
 </p>

-## Dependencies
- - **data.table**: Barrett T, Dowle M, Srinivasan A, Gorecki J, Chirico M,  Hocking T, Schwendinger B, Krylov I (2025). _data.table: Extension of data.frame_.
-R package version 1.17.8.<br>
- *Note: The script includes an auto-install routine and  for the required repositories.
-If a package is not found on your system, it will be installed automatically.*

 ## Input File Format
 *EddyPro(R)* `.ghg` archives.
 The script performs a recursive file search, meaning that it finds all `.ghg` files in the `ìnput_dir`, whether they are lying plain in the root folder or tucked away in sub-directories.
 While the common *SmartFlux* convention organizes `.ghg` files in monthly subfolders, the script is flexible to work with any nested folder structure.